Smog-Olufolahan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
 * A function that prints the n times tables, starting with O.
 ## 13. Nature made the natural number; All else is the work of women
-* A function to list all natural number below 10
+* A function to list all natural number below 10 that are multiples of 3 or 5.
+## 14. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A
+* A program that prints the first 50 Fibonacci number, starting with 1 and 2, followed by a new line.
+## 15. Even Liber Abbaci
+* A program that finds and prints the sum of the even-valued terms, followed by a new line.